|Reward for Not Investing|

 What this means is that, during these turbulent financial and monetary times, deciding to defer investing part or all of your money and opting instead to save it for the time being by simply exchanging it for gold or silver bullion (which are monetary metals or another form of money yet to be fully recognised again as such), can be quite rewarding.
 This is the case, in our opinion, because our current global monetary system is failing and our fiat currencies are losing their purchasing power.
 In other words, it is no longer necessary to invest to increase one’s purchasing power.

 The two monetary metals are priced in US dollars, but investors in any country can purchase bullion by converting their currency.
-The price in USD of gold has now increased on average by 12.1% per annum or a total of 342% over thirteen years.
-The silver has done much the same during the same period, rising 344% or 12.2% per annum.
+The price in USD of gold has now increased on average by 11.2% per annum or a total of 343% over fourteen years.
+The silver has done much the same during the same period, rising 264% or 9.7% per annum.
 How do these gross (before any tax and fees) rates of return compare with your investments?
 If your base currency is not the USD, then the following document will be of particular interest to you.
-It shows what those gross rates of return were across ten major currencies and for each of the past thirteen calendar years, as well as cumulatively.
+It shows what those gross rates of return were across ten major currencies and for each of the past fourteen calendar years, as well as cumulatively.

 The document presents two tables, one for gold and one for silver, showing the reward for hoarding the metals in ten major currencies, based on their price change in those currencies.
 For example, you’ll see that for 12 consecutive calendar years, the price of gold in USD (and broadly across all ten currencies) increased; but it dropped significantly in 2013.
-Still, after 13 years the gold price is up on average by 9.9% per annum or 252%.
+In 2014, the price in USD stayed much the same (rising only 0.1%).
+Still, after 14 years the gold price is up on average across all currencies by 9.7% per annum or 276%.
 This price appreciation represents an increase in purchasing power, before tax and fees, by simply hoarding gold.